aether-raid/diagrammatic/README.md

 ## About the Team

-Diagrammatic is developed by a team of software engineers at SMU.
+Diagrammatic is developed by a team of software engineers during their undergraduate CS programme in Singapore Management University (SMU).
 The team includes:

 - [Alex Choong Cheng Kang](https://www.linkedin.com/in/alex-choong-kahlia/)
 - [Ashley Tan](https://www.linkedin.com/in/ashleyytanjx/)